 Health Insurance costs and child support

 Either you or your ex-spouse will be responsible for providing your child with health insurance.
-It is presumed under the law that your ex-spouse will provide health insurance if he or she is also providing child support.
+It is presumed under the law that your ex-spouse will provide health insurance if they are also providing child support.
 This is not necessarily how it always turns out, however.

-If you are able to provide health insurance more readily or more inexpensively through your employer you could be ordered to do so and your ex-spouse would then be ordered to pay you monthly for the costs of doing so.
+If you can provide health insurance more readily or more inexpensively through your employer, you could be ordered to do so, and your ex-spouse would then be ordered to pay you monthly for the costs of doing so.

 Questions about child support in Texas?.
 Contact the Law Office of Bryan Fagan, PLLC

-Having questions about child support is normal, both prior to a divorce and after your divorce has concluded.
-What you don’t want to do is to act based on an assumption or an incorrectly held belief.
+Having questions about child support is customary, both before and after your divorce has concluded.
+You don't want to act based on an assumption or an incorrectly held belief.

-To avoid this situation, I recommend you contact the Law Office of Bryan Fagan, PLLC in order to speak to one of our licensed family law attorneys.
+To avoid this situation, I recommend you contact the Law Office of Bryan Fagan, PLLC, to speak to one of our licensed family law attorneys.
 We offer free of charge consultations six days a week for potential clients.
-We can discuss your issues as well as the services we can provide you with as a client of ours.
+We can discuss your issues and the services we can provide you with as a client of ours.